Degree-$M$ Bethe and Sinkhorn Permanent Based Bounds on the Permanent of a Non-negative Matrix: Introduction

 A first approximation to the Gibbs free energy function is given by the Bethe free energy function~\cite{Yedidia2005}; the resulting approximation to $\perm(\mtheta)$ is called the Bethe permanent and denoted by $ \permb(\mtheta)$.
 Vontobel~\cite{Vontobel2013a} showed that for the relevant factor graph, the Bethe free energy function is convex and that the SPA converges to its minimum.
 (This is in contrast to the situation for factor graphs in general, where the Bethe free energy function associated with a factor graph is not convex and the SPA is not guaranteed to converge to its minimum.)
 The Bethe permanent $\permb(\mtheta)$ satisfies

-The first inequality in~\eqref{eq:ratio:permanent:bethe:permanent:1} was proven by Gurvits~\cite{Gurvits2011} with the help of an inequality by Schrijver~\cite{Schrijver1998}.
+The first inequality in~\eqref{eq:ratio:permanent:bethe:permanent:1} was proven by Gurvits~\cite{Gurvits2011} with the help of an inequality of Schrijver~\cite{Schrijver1998}.
 Later on, an alternative proof based on results from real stable polynomials was given by Straszak and Vishnoi in~\cite{Straszak2019} and Anari and Gharan in~\cite{Anari2021}.
 The second inequality in~\eqref{eq:ratio:permanent:bethe:permanent:1} was conjectured by Gurvits~\cite{Gurvits2011} and proven by Anari and Rezaei~\cite{Anari2019}.
 Both inequalities in~\eqref{eq:ratio:permanent:bethe:permanent:1} are the best possible given only the knowledge of the size of the matrix~$\mtheta$.

 A second approximation to the Gibbs free energy function is given by the Sinkhorn free energy function; the resulting approximation to $\perm(\mtheta)$ is called the Sinkhorn permanent and denoted by $\perms(\mtheta)$.
-(The Sinkhorn free energy function was formally defined in~\cite{Vontobel2014} based on some considerations in~\cite{Huang2009}.)
+(The Sinkhorn free energy function was formally defined in~\cite{Vontobel2014} based on some considerations in~\cite{Huang2009}.
+Note that $\perms(\mtheta)$ appears already in~\cite{Linial2000} as an approximation of $\perm(\mtheta)$ without being called the Sinkhorn permanent.)
 The Sinkhorn free energy function is easily seen to be convex and it can be efficiently minimized with the help of Sinkhorn's matrix scaling algorithm~\cite{Linial2000}, thereby motivating its name.
 In this paper, we will actually work with the scaled Sinkhorn permanent $\permscs(\mtheta) \defeq \e^{-n} \cdot \perms(\mtheta)$, a variant of the Sinkhorn permanent $\perms(\mtheta)$ that was introduced in~\cite{N.Anari2021}.
 The scaled Sinkhorn permanent $\permscs(\mtheta)$ satisfies

 The first inequality in~\eqref{eq:ratio:permanent:scaled:Sinkhorn:permanent:1} follows from van der Waerden's inequality proven by Egorychev~\cite{Egorychev1981} and Falikman~\cite{Falikman1981}, whereas the second equality follows from a relatively simple to prove inequality.
 Both inequalities~\eqref{eq:ratio:permanent:scaled:Sinkhorn:permanent:1} are the best possible given only the knowledge of the size of the matrix $\mtheta$.
 Note that the value on the LHS of~\eqref{eq:ratio:permanent:scaled:Sinkhorn:permanent:1} is approximately $\sqrt{2 \pi n}$.